 - Alerts: Make sure they are alerted with various metrics, settings, goals, or milestones are reached.
 This reduces the workload.

-- Testing: Ongoing testing to make certain assumptions and bias are addressed.
+- Testing: Ongoing testing to make certain assumptions and biases are addressed.
 A/B test to change one variable, such as copy, while keeping everything else the same.

 Digital Marketing Technology